Voice recorder

 What this is for

-Voice memos for a podcast intake, dictation you'll feed into a transcript, a quick audio note for a teammate, scratch tracks while you sketch out an idea — anything where you need to capture your voice without setting up a DAW.
+Voice memos for a podcast intake, dictation you will feed into a transcript, a quick audio note for a teammate, scratch tracks while you sketch out a song idea, a language-learning student listening back to their own pronunciation, a lecturer leaving an audio annotation for students — anything where you need to capture your voice without setting up a DAW.
 Open the page, hit the mic, talk, stop, download.
-That's the whole product.
+That is the whole product.
+If you are recording a podcast for distribution, multitracking guests, applying compression or layering in music, you want Audacity, GarageBand, Riverside, or Descript.
+This tool is intentionally a single-track scratchpad — minimal, fast, no signup gate.

 The level meter is doing real work

-We tap the live mic stream into a Web Audio AnalyserNode and compute RMS each animation frame.
-The bar going red means you're clipping — back off the mic or lower system input gain.
+We tap the live mic stream into a Web Audio AnalyserNode and compute peak amplitude every animation frame.
+The bar going red means you are clipping — back off the mic or lower system input gain.
 The bar staying flat means the OS is feeding us the wrong device or the mic is muted at the hardware level.
-It's the kind of feedback most browser recorders skip, and it's the difference between a usable take and a wasted one.
+It is the feedback most browser recorders skip, and it is the difference between a usable take and a wasted one you only notice on playback.

 Common questions